cardstack/boxel/README.md

 The app is available at http://localhost:4200.
 Click on the button to connect to your Local Realm, and then select the "cards/" folder within this project.
 Click "Allow" on the popups that ask for the ability to read and write to the local file system.

-> Note that the ember build for the ember-cli hosted app is not compatible with a realm server hosted model.
-If you wish to visit a realm server URL directly to view its app then you must use the "Realm server Hosted App" instructions described in the following section.
 ### Realm server Hosted App
 In order to run the realm server hosted app: